2020 Federal Standard of Excellence

 - USAID staff also have access to an internal database of over 100 standard foreign assistance program performance indicators and associated baseline, target, and actual data reported globally each year.
 This database and reporting process, known as the Performance Plan and Report (PPR) promotes evidence building and informs internal learning and decisions related to policy, strategy, budgets, and programs.

 - The United States is a signatory to the International Aid Transparency Initiative (IATI)—a voluntary, multi-stakeholder initiative that created a data standard for publishing foreign assistance spending data in machine-readable format.
-The standard links an activity’s financial data to its evaluations.
-USAID continues to improve and add to its published IATI data, and is looking into ways to utilize these data as best practice—including using it to populate partner country systems, fulfill transparency reporting as part of the U.S. commitment to the Grand Bargain, and make decisions internally, including based on what other development actors are doing by using the newly launched Development Cooperation Landscape tool.
+The standard links an activity’s financial data to its evaluations, and in 2019 the Agency tested publishing results indicators for one country.
+USAID continues to improve and add to its published IATI data, and is looking into ways to utilize these data as best practice—including using it to populate partner country systems, fulfill transparency reporting as part of the U.S. commitment to the Grand Bargain, and make decisions internally, including based on what other development actors are doing by using the Development Cooperation Landscape tool.

 - The Landscape tool enables USAID staff to better understand cooperation partners’ priorities and identify potential areas of alignment.
 This data source is contributing to more robust cooperation strategy development, decision making, and helping USAID to more effectively and efficiently use cooperation resources.
 USAID created the Global Innovation Exchange that shares information around development innovations with hundreds of other industry partners and governments.